afiore/gexf.rb/README.md

     rtgi.connect_to(webatlas)
     gephi.connect_to(blab)

-As nodes, edges are also enumerable:
+As it is the case for `graph.nodes`, edges are enumerable:

     graph.edges.count
     => 5

-The edges collection can be accessed directly from the main graph instance, or on a per node basis:
+The set of edges can be accessed from the main graph, but also on a per node basis:

     webatlas.incoming_connections.map { |edge| edge.source.label }